mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 ##### Read Aloud:
 {{description,note
 *The palanquin lowers.
-The Dread King stands.
-Ancient robes.
-Bone crown.
-Eyes glowing with centuries of hatred.*
+The Dread King stands there, ancient robes blowing in the raging winds of battle.
+A bone crown adorns his head, his eyes glowing with centuries of hatred.*

-*He raises skeletal hands.
+*He raises a skeletal hands.
 Speaks one word in a dead language.*

 *TERROR.*